Cruise Transistor Replacement Instructions

 Location of Cruise Transistors

-The transistors to be replaced are marked Q11 and Q14 on later boards, or Q106 and Q108.
+The transistors to be replaced are marked Q11 and Q14 on later boards, or Q106 and Q108 on early boards.
 In all cases, the cruise transistors are different from other nearby transistors.
 The plastic housing will either be higher than the other transistors, or the housing will have a metal tab sticking out the top.